 Ensuring that we leave a positive legacy for future generations.

-Making decisions that balance environmental, social, cultural and economic trade-offs over at least a 50-year time frame.
+Making decisions that balance environmental, social, cultural and economic trade-offs over at least a 50-year time frame while recognizing the difficulty in predicting Norwich’s needs and the changes both internal and external that will occur over 50 years .

 Reducing our ecological footprint by using our land, resources and energy efficiently.